Chibok schoolgirls kidnapping: Events in 2021

 An unknown number of girls escaped in January 2021.
-In 2021 Parkinson and Hinshaw published a book ("Bring Back Our Girls: The Astonishing Survival and Rescue of Nigeria's Missing Schoolgirls") which drew on interviews with the girls, former militants, spies and government officials.
+In 2021 Parkinson and Hinshaw published a book (Bring Back Our Girls: The Astonishing Survival and Rescue of Nigeria's Missing Schoolgirls) which drew on interviews with the girls, former militants, spies and government officials.
 Much of the book was based on a diary kept by 24-year-old Naomi Adamu, one of the girls who had been kidnapped and freed in 2017.
 Adamu described her experiences, including how they had compulsory lessons on the Quran every day and were regularly beaten with rifle butts, rope and wire.
 The girls who refused to be married were not abused sexually; however, they were treated as slaves and forced to provide hard manual labor.
 She led a group of resistant girls who refused to convert to Islam, who were threatened with being killed and starvation by the militants.

 Events in 2022

 In June 2022, Nigerian troops found a Chibok girl called Mary Ngoshe and her baby near a village called Ngoshe in Borno State.
+Three more were later rescued in July 2022.
+A woman named Aisha Grema was rescued with her child in August 2022.
+Three were rescued in September 2022 from different locations, while Yana Pogu was rescued along with four children later in the same month from Bama and Rejoice Sanki was rescued from Kawuri in October 2022.

+Events in 2023

+Two Chibok schoolgirls were rescued in April 2023 along with a baby, both had been married thrice since being kidnapped.
+Another named Saratu Dauda was rescued the next month.
+A woman named Rebecca Kabu was rescued from Cameroon in July 2023, whilst a girl named Mary Nkeki was rescued from Dikwa in Borno in August 2023.

+Events in 2024

+On 4 April, members of the Chibok community gathered to attend the screening of the film Statues Also Breathe and to remember the women still missing.